23wh1a0556/Bike-service-management/README.md

 ## 11. Conclusion

-Bike-service-management provides a simple, efficient, and user-friendly platform for managing bike service operations and spare parts inventory.
+**Bike-service-management** provides a simple, efficient, and user-friendly platform for managing bike service operations and spare parts inventory.
 The system demonstrates real-world full-stack web application development, effective use of Node.js and MongoDB, and organized handling of service workflows and inventory management.

 ---

 📌 **Project Name:** Bike-service-management
-📌 **Document Type:** SRS & Technical Documentation
+📌 **Document Type:** README
 📌 **Database:** MongoDB
 ---